programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap = initMap()
 ```

-Folium then processes the data and turns it into a map through the following code (line numbers added for clarity):
+The following code then processes the data and turns it into a map (line numbers added for clarity):

 ```python
 1 folium.Choropleth(